-Dissociation and ReactionUpon ionization or dissociation, H(acac) produces the negatively-charged anion (acac)⁻.
-This ligand (for such it is, especially when it binds to an atom of metal) is bidentate, meaning two-toothed.
+Dissociation and ReactionSince it is an acid, it can ionize or “disassociate”, giving a positive hydrogen ion.
+What else is produced in the process?
+The H(acac) also produces the negatively-charged ion (acac)⁻.
+This ligand (for such it is, especially when it binds to an atom of metal) is bidentate, meaning “two-toothed”.
 A classic example is Co(acac)₃.
 Notice how the image shows the three anions “biting” the cobalt atom.

 CharacteristicsNotice the propeller-like shape and symmetry of the cobalt III acetylacetonate molecule.
 Also take note it exists as two enantiometers.
 An enantiomer is defined as each of a pair of two molecules that exist as mirror images of each other.
 Such mirror images are not superimposable.

 Complex compounds such as Co(acac)₃ are often studied for unusual applications.
 One potential application for Co(acac)₃ is the formation of alloy nanoparticles that possess magnetic properties.
 See, for example, the reference cited for Chen and Nikles, cited below.

 ¹ We simplify our discussion by assigning acetylacetone the shorthand formula H(acac).References:

 - Organic Syntheses: Acetylacetone [Org.
 Synth.
 1940, 20, 6]